Civilization V - Down the Rabbit Hole

 I'm full of puns today.

 I found myself crafting my own sort of diluted historical story as I built up my empire.
 When I clicked the Play Now button, I was assigned the role of Catherine of Russia, who came with the benefits: a focus on high production and military strength.
-And while I was totally intending on playing the friendly diplomat with a focus on science, I soon learned that my neighbors were Genghis Khan and Montezuma.
+While I was totally intending to play the friendly diplomat with a focus on science, I soon learned that my neighbors were Genghis Khan and Montezuma.
 Obviously, this was not historically or geographically accurate by any means, but the developers still took into account the personality of these historical figures.
 I knew that with these two warlords next door, I needed a military.

-Fast-forward a few ages, Khan and Zuma are dead, their cities annexed into my nation: an entire continent under my control with the largest, most-advanced military force on the map.
+Fast-forward a few ages, Khan and Zuma are dead, their cities annexed into my nation: an entire continent under my control with the largest, most advanced military force on the map.
 On top of that, I inadvertently chose to focus my culture on Liberty, Knowledge, Honor, and Order.
-Liberty is a culture path that leads towards having many cities and happy citizens, while Honor and Order are military and production, with Order being the path towards Communism.
+Liberty is a cultural path that leads towards having many cities and happy citizens, while Honor and Order are military and production, with Order being the path toward Communism.
 The irony was ever-present in the back of my mind while I maniacally laughed as I crushed Germany, France, and China with my military might and erected puppet states from the bleak remnants of their dead civilization.

 Satisfaction